dimitri-nicolo/calico/master/getting-started/kubernetes/upgrade-cnx.md

      ```

 #### Perform the upgrade
- 1. Apply the Calico manifest you prepared above with a command like: `kubectl apply -f calico.yaml`
+ 1. Use the following command to initiate a rolling update, using the the Calico manifest you prepared above.
- 2. Upgrade each node.
-Perform the following steps on each node one at a time:
-    - First make the node unschedulable:

         ```
-        kubectl cordon node-01
+        kubectl apply -f calico.yaml
         ```
-    - Delete the calico-node pod running on the cordoned node and wait for the DaemonSet controller to deploy a replacement using the {{site.prodname}} image.
+    You can check the status of the rolling update by running:

         ```
-        kubectl delete pod -n kube-system calico-node-ajzy6e3t
+        kubectl -n kube-system rollout status ds/calico-node
         ```

-    - Once the new calico-node pod has started, make the node schedulable again.
-        ```
-        kubectl uncordon node-01
-        ```
- 3. Install the policy query and violation alerting tools.
+ 1. Install the policy query and violation alerting tools.
 For more information about the following instructions, see [{{site.prodname}} Hosted Install](installation/hosted/cnx/cnx).

     - Configure calico-monitoring namespace and deploy Prometheus Operator by
       applying the [operator.yaml](installation/hosted/cnx/1.7/operator.yaml) manifest.